jaredcwhite/jaredwhite_website/src/_posts/videos/2022/2022-12-04-dad-interviews-kids-but-then-they-put-him-in-the-hot-seat.md

 category: videos
 title: Dad Interviews Kids…but Then They Put HIM in the Hot Seat!
 description: |
-  So the children thought it be fun to be interviewed about their YouTube & gaming aspirations…but then they turned the tables on ME!
+  So the children thought it would be fun to be interviewed about their YouTube & gaming aspirations…but then they turned the tables on ME!
 Mayhem ensues, and then…well, I have no idea what THAT was at the end…
 date: 2022-12-04 05:47:08.000000000 Z